 - 1. All players who rush the passer must be a minimum of ten (10) yards from the line of scrimmage when the ball is snapped.
 Any number of players can rush the quarterback.
 Players not rushing the quarterback can defend on the line of scrimmage. - 2.
-Once the ball is handed off, the ten-yard rule is no longer in effect and all defenders may go behind the line of scrimmage. - 3.
-The referee on the defensive side of the line of scrimmage will line up ten yards off the line of scrimmage to mark the 10-yard rush line.
+Once the ball is handed off, the ten-yard rule no longer is in effect and all defenders may go behind the line of scrimmage. - 3.
+One of the officials will stand at the rush line (10 yards from the line of scrimmage and on the opposite side of the other official) to mark the line.
 Defensive players should verify they are in the correct position with the official on every play. - 4.
-A legal rush is: - a.
-Any rush from a point of 10 yards from the defensive line of scrimmage. - b.
-A rush from any player from anywhere on the field AFTER the ball has been handed off, pitched, or thrown by the quarterback. - c.
-If a rusher leaves the rush line early (breaks the 10-yard area), they may return to the rush line, reset and then legally rush the quarterback.
+A legal rush is:

+- a.)
+Any rush from a point of 10 yards from the defensive line of scrimmage. - b.)
+A rush from any player from anywhere on the field AFTER the ball has been handed off, pitched, or thrown by the quarterback. - c.)
+If a rusher leaves the rush line early (breaks the 10-yard line), they may return to the rush line, reset and then legally rush the quarterback. - d.)
-- d.
 If a rusher leaves the rush line early and the ball is handed off before he/she crosses the line of scrimmage, he/she may legally rush. - 5.
-A penalty may be called if: - a.
-The rusher leaves the rush line before the snap. illegal rush (5 yards from the line of scrimmage and first down). - b.
-Any defensive player crosses the line of scrimmage before the ball is snapped offsides (5 yards from line of scrimmage and first down). - c.
-Any defensive player (not lined up at the rush line) crosses the line of scrimmage before the ball is passed or handed off illegal rush (5 yards from the line of scrimmage and first down). - b.
-Special circumstances: - a.
-Teams are not required to identify their rusher before the play.

-6. NO RUSHING THE PASSER ALLOWED IN THE NO-RUN ZONES.
-Note - the 7-second clock is still in effect for the no-rushing zones (including PATs).

-- 7. Players rushing the quarterback may attempt to block a pass; however, NO contact can be made with the quarterback in any way.
-Blocking the pass or attempting to block the pass and then contacting the passer will result in a roughing the passer penalty. - 8.
+A penalty may be called if: - a.)
+The rusher leaves the rush line before the snap. illegal rush (5 yards from the line of scrimmage and first down). - b.)
+Any defensive player crosses the line of scrimmage before the ball is snapped offsides (5 yards from line of scrimmage and first down). - c.)
+A defensive player not lined up at the rush line crosses line of scrimmage before ball is passed or handed off (illegal rush.5 yards from the line of scrimmage & 1st down). - 6.
+Special circumstances: - a.)
+Teams are not required to rush the quarterback. - b.)
+Teams are not required to identify their rusher before the play. - 7.
+RUSHING THE PASSER IS NOT ALLOWED IN THE NO-RUSH ZONES.
+Note the 7-second clock is still in effect in the no-rushing zones (including PATs). - 8.
+Players rushing the quarterback may attempt to block a pass; however, NO contact can be made with the quarterback in any way.
+Blocking the pass or attempting to block the pass and then making contact with the passer will result in a roughing the passer penalty. - 9.
 The offense cannot initiate contact with the rusher in any way.
 The rusher has the right to a clear path to the quarterback, regardless of where they line up prior to the snap.
 If the "path or line" is occupied by a moving offensive player, then it is the offense's responsibility to avoid the rusher.
 Any disruption to the rusher's path and/or contact will result in an impeding the rusher penalty.
-If the offensive player does not move after the snap, then it is the rusher's responsibility to go avoid contact with the offensive player. - 9.
+If the offensive player does not move after the snap, then it is the rusher's responsibility to go around the offensive player and to avoid contact. - 10.
 A sack occurs if the quarterback's flags are pulled behind the line of scrimmage.
 The ball is placed where the quarterback's feet are when flag is pulled. - a.
 A safety is awarded if the sack takes place in the offensive team's end zone.

 XVI.
-Flag Pulling
+Flag Pulling/Flag Guarding